pimatic/pimatic-guide/development/index.html.md

 guideOrder: 2000
 ---

-Welcome to pimatics development guide.
+Welcome to pimatic's development guide.
-This pages will guide you through setting up the development envirement and how to write a pimatic plugin.
+These pages will guide you through setting up the development environment and will show you how to write a pimatic plugin.